kilpkonn/msc-thesis/main.typ

 The amount of suggestions follows similar pattern to terms found, but the curve is flatter.
 The search time of the algorithm seems to be in linear relation with the search depth with a root-mean-square error of 8.1ms.
+#todo("Talk about both figures")
 #figure(
+  image("fig/nr_suggestions.png", width: 90%),
+  caption: [
+    Term search depth effect on number of suggestions ],
+) <term-search-depth-nr-suggestions>

+#figure(
   image("fig/time.png", width: 90%),
   caption: [
-    Term search depth effect on time and amount of suggestions ],
+    Term search depth effect on average time
+  ],
 ) <term-search-depth-time>

 From the measurements shown in @term-search-depth-accuracy and @term-search-depth-time we see that increasing the search depth over two can actually have somewhat negative effects.
-The search will take longer and there will be more suggestions which can often mean more irrelevant suggestions as the syntactic hits is growing really slowly.
+The search will take longer and there will be more suggestions which can often mean more irrelevant suggestions as the syntactic hits and found terms are growing really slowly.

+#todo("Link figures to tables")
+#todo("Consistent rounding, use %")
+#todo("need more depth for linear, sepparate firgure maybe")

 #figure(
   table(